giovannamoeller/adopt-pet/README.md

 3. Start development server: `npm run dev`

 ## Usage:
-Access the application in your browser at http://localhost:3000 (or your specified development URL)
+Access the application in your browser at http://localhost:3000 or at [deployment link (Vercel)](https://adopet-giovannamoeller.vercel.app).

 Made with <3 by Giovanna Moeller.